tungstrinh/squirls-assembler-protocol/docs/assembling.md

     ![Open App](./img/open_settings_input.png){width="60%"}

 Select the `fastq` files from the genomes you would like to assemble and move them to that designated folder.
-The **DES Assembler app** will detect the files in the input directory and start the assembly process.
+The **SQUIRLS app** will detect the files in the input directory and start the assembly process.

 ## 3. Assembly progress ##

+### For Illumina Short Read ###
-The **DES Assembler app** will identify any new files within the input directory.
+The **SQUIRLS app** will identify any new files within the input directory.
 These files will appear in the app labeled with the name preceding the `_` character.
 For instance, if your input files are named `bacteria_1.fastq.gz` and `bacteria_2.fastq.gz`, then the app will display the input genomic data as **`bacteria`**.

 Each genome will be assigned one of the following status: